-(a) The amounts authorized to be appropriated by section 101, and the authorized personnel ceilings as of September 30, 1991, for the conduct of the intelligence and intelligence-related activities of the elements listed in such section, are those specified in the classified Schedule of Authorizations to accompany S. 2834 of the One Hundred First Congress.
+(a) The amounts authorized to be appropriated under section 101, and the authorized personnel ceilings as of September 30, 1991, for the conduct of the intelligence activities of the elements listed in such section, are those specified in the classified Schedule of Authorizations prepared by the committee of conference to accompany H.R.
+1455 of the One Hundred Second Congress.

-(b) Such Schedule of Authorizations shall be made available to the Committee on Appropriations of the Senate, the Committee on Appropriations of the House of Representatives, and the President.
-The President shall provide for suitable distribution of the Schedule, or of appropriate portions of the Schedule, within the executive branch of the Government.
+(b) The Schedule of Authorizations described in subsection (a) shall be made available to the Committees on Appropriations of the Senate and House of Representatives and to the President.
+The President shall provide for suitable distribution of the Schedule, or of appropriate portions of the Schedule, within the executive branch.